Wuxhu11/LittleTiger/_pages/about_einstein.md

 I am currently an Associate Professor of Beijing University of Posts and Telecommunications, Beijing, China.
-I received a PhD degree from Telecom Paris, a school of Institut Polytechnique de Paris, France, and my supervisor is Prof. Patrick Loiseau (Inria).
-While I was a PhD student, I was also a visiting scholar at University of California at Berkeley and supervised by Prof. Jean Walrand.
-After my PhD study, I was also a Research Fellow at Nanyang Technological University, Singapore, supervised by Prof. Han Yu.
+I received a PhD degree from Telecom Paris, a school of Institut Polytechnique de Paris, France, under the supervision of Prof. Patrick Loiseau (Inria).
+During my PhD, I was also a visiting student at University of California at Berkeley, under the supervision of Prof. Jean Walrand.
+After completing my PhD, I was also a Research Fellow at Nanyang Technological University, Singapore, supervised by Prof. Han Yu.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.